esharmony/personal-blog-nextjs/README.md

 </a>

 ## LONDON-WEB-DEVELOPER? - No this repo is my own work only
-I didn't think about thee fact my git was still using an old email for my account hence pointing to this old github account
+I was using an old email for my account hence pointing to this very old github account
-You can check https://github.com/london-web-developer/groupAndSelectChecks/blob/master/groupSelectChecks.js and see the only code from this account is mine if in any doubt just check the license information at the top of the file.
+You can check https://github.com/london-web-developer/groupAndSelectChecks/blob/master/groupSelectChecks.js and see the only code from this account is mine if in any doubt just check the license information at the top of this file.

 ## Welcome